domlopluis94/Grupo-Web-semantica/selfAssessmentHandsOn1.md

 The “README.md” file:

- Includes the names and GitHub users of all the members of the group The "csv" directory:
+ 1. Includes the names and GitHub users of all the members of the group : Yes

- Contains at least one CSV file
- The CSV files belong to one of the selected domains The "datasetRequirements.html" file:
+ 2. The "csv" directory Contains at least one CSV file The CSV files belong to one of the selected domains: Yes

+ 3. The "datasetRequirements.html" file:
- Identifies the licenses of all the selected datasets Identifies those entities in the selected datasets that can be linked with entities in other datasets Identifies those entities in other datasets that can be linked with entities in the selected datasets The "applicationRequirements.html” file:
+  3.1 Identifies the licenses of all the selected datasets:
+  3.2 Identifies those entities in the selected datasets that can be linked with entities in other datasets:
+  3.3 Identifies those entities in other datasets that can be linked with entities in the selected datasets:

+4 .The "applicationRequirements.html” file:
- Includes a description of the application user interface
+   4.1 Includes a description of the application user interface:

 ##Comments on the self-assessment## (If required)